Agnes Benham: Life

 Benham was born in Adelaide in 1850.
-Two years later her mother, Ann (born Pariss) died after her fifth child Paris Nesbit was born.
-Her father Edward Planta Nesbit was a school teacher and a cousin of the radical English writer E. Nesbit.
-The Australian Nesbits were equally radical.
+Two years later, her mother, Ann (née Pariss), died following the birth of her fifth child, Paris Nesbit.
+Her father, Edward Planta Nesbit, was a schoolteacher and a cousin of the English writer E. Nesbit.
+Members of the Australian branch of the Nesbit family were also associated with radical political views.
 Her father was religious, taught and wrote poetry.

 In 1870, she married John James Benham and they planned to move to Paraguay a few years later.
 However they thought again when they saw the "Royal Tar" the ship that was to take them there.
 The ship killed thirty passengers in 1836.
 In time John and Agnes had three children and Agnes wrote for the Weekly Herald.
 She was a speaker at the Adelaide Democratic Club.

 Her brother, Paris(s), was a lawyer who was sometimes held in asylums.
 He was in Parkside Asylum in 1898 by order of the Kingston government.
 This was overruled by the Supreme Court.
 After his release he published The Beaten Side, a tract against Darwinism, and in 1900, they launched Morning (renamed Morning Star in 1902), a weekly publication that championed their causes.